dy/spect/readme.md

 * _Function_ − considered an [observable](https://ghub.io) / [observ](https://ghub.io) / [mutant](https://ghub.io/mutant);
 * any other value used as constant.

+Deps values are passed to `callback` as arguments.
+Returned from `callback` function is used as destructor.

 ```js
 import { state, fx } from 'spect'